-“As a grassroots political organization dedicated to electing socially progressive, fiscally responsible, ethically committed Democrats; we are proud to endorse Dianne Daleiden for Alderman of the 40th ward.
-Dianne’s long-standing presence and commitment to her community and the progressive values we all share, her background in standing up to corruption in our city, and her experience as a Chicago Public School Teacher will be an asset to City Council and everyone in the 40th Ward.”
+“As a grassroots political organization dedicated to electing socially progressive, fiscally responsible, ethically committed Democrats; we are proud to endorse Dianne Daleiden for Alderman of Chicago’s 40th ward.
+Dianne’s long-standing presence and commitment to her community and the progressive values we all share, her background in standing up to corruption in our city, and her experience as a Chicago Public School Teacher will be an asset to City Council and everyone in the 40th Ward.” - Northside Democracy for America

 “We are Berniecrats.
 We advocate Progressive Coalition to ensure winning the race and therefore we will endorse and commit to any Progressive candidate who has satisfactory completed our Qualification Questionnaire and interview process.
 Such a Candidate is from Chicago’s 40th Ward.